 Aloha from the Thompson School of Social Work & Public Health!

-Our school is named for Myron B. Thompson, who received his MSW from the School in 1953 and devoted his life to improving the well-being of Native Hawaiians and all the people of Hawai’i.
-We are proud to follow his example and honored to carry his name, which reflects the critical importance of an interdisciplinary approach to solving problems of social injustice and health inequity.
+Our school is named for Myron B. Thompson, who received his Master of Social Work (MSW) from the school in 1953 and devoted his life to improving the well-being of Native Hawaiians and all people of Hawai’i.
+We are proud to follow his example and honored to carry his name, which reflects the critical importance of an interdisciplinary approach to solving problems and of social justice and health equity.

-We hope that you will join us to continue to build health equity, social justice, and improved health and well-being of people and communities across Hawai’i and the world.
+We hope that you will join us to continue to build health equity, social justice, and improved health and well-being of populations across Hawai’i, the country, and the world.

 With much Aloha,